Salah-Code-Lab/RegFilter/README.md

 <code>RAM</code>: 8GB can be less though<br>
 <code>Virtualized CPU Counters</code>: True can be false as well i didn't notice that much of a difference across both(needs Hyper-V on host OFF)<br>

+about the 140k Max ops per second just Note
+Results can differ from It will so take it as you will you may achieve it or you may achieve 120k or 110k or even 100k to me that happened multiple times 140k is just the best i had personally seen a Video of Demonstration and Explanation had been recorded for
+* Protected Paths,
+* demonstration of actual speed response,
+* Mirrored paths and Protecting them,
+* And the test was Ran until my CPU began to Thermal Throttle when it reached 95 Celsius the Test reached about 55Million Operations done anyway more than enough Proof
+The Video will be edited and Published on my [YT Channel](https://www.youtube.com/@Salah-Code-Lab)<br>
+there is no Schedule only when it is ready it will be published because i don't promise anything

 > some parts had been removed because i felt they were marketing i hate that i don't love that attitude so take it if you will RegFilter responds in the Single Digits in Microseconds